Alvarosmb/BSC_IGTP_HB_Biomarker/README.md

-End to end piepline for the identification of an optimized diagnostic biomarker panel for childhood liver cancer
+End to end pipeline for the identification of an optimized diagnostic biomarker panel for childhood liver cancer